Monjeríos: Priority

 The monjerío was often one of the first rooms constructed in the establishment of the missions.
 They were deemed high priority and frequently built in the first five years of the mission's establishment.
 The missionaries put their importance above many other facilities, since it often took 20 to 30 years to complete all of the buildings of the mission.

 Design

-Monjeríos commonly had walls that were three to four feet thick and bars on the high windows, if they had windows at all.
+Monjeríos commonly had walls that were three to four feet (1 metre) thick and bars on the high windows, if they had windows at all.
 Having windows near the ceilings reduced communication between people within the interior and people on the outside.
 The rooms were often built in areas that could be easily watched by the mission fathers, with doors that opened to the mission's central courtyard, adjacent or across from the quarters of the missionaries.

 Restricting movement and communication and maximizing surveillance were integral to the design of monjeríos within the Mission complex.
 Only a few monjeríos were constructed with a different design or placement, such as the one located at Mission La Purisma Concepcion in modern-day Lompoc, California.